Parking and Transportation

 Procedure

-1. Minnesota State Mankato assigns responsibility for developing recommendations for parking fees and procedures, as well as administering the parking and busing programs, to an institutional staff member (currently the Facilities Services Director), who also serves as the Parking and Transportation Advisory Committee Chairperson.
+1. Minnesota State Mankato assigns responsibility for developing recommendations for parking fees and procedures, as well as administering the parking and busing programs, to an institutional staff member (currently the Facilities Services Director), who also serves as the Parking and Transportation Advisory Committee Chairperson and Recording Secretary of the Sustainability Fee Advisory Committee.

 2. A handbook is updated annually and made available which includes all regulations relating to parking, buses and shuttles, etc.